 Removal of sialic acid is probably one of the ways in which the body marks "old" proteins for destruction and replacement.
 A similar mechanism is apparently responsible for removing old erythrocytes from the circulation of mammals.
 Newly synthesized erythrocytes have several membrane glycoproteins with oligosaccharide chains that end in sialic acid.
 When the sialic acid residues are removed experimentally (by withdrawing blood, treating it with sialidase in vitro, and reintroducing it into the bloodstream), the erythrocytes disappear from the bloodstream within a few hours, whereas cells with intact oligosaccharides continue to circulate for days.
-In some cases, attachment of a particular oligosaccharide to a newly synthesized protein targets that protein for a specific intracellular organelle, or for export (by secretion) or placement on the outer surface of a cell.
-For example, the addition (in the Golgi complex) of mannose-6-phosphate units to the end of the oligosaccharide chains of certain degradative enzymes targets them for transport to lysomes; this targeting is described in detail in Chapter 26.
-It is probable that many more recognition functions of carbohydrates in glycoproteins remain to be discovered.

-COURSE NAME: MOLECULES OF LIFE UNIT II: CARBOHYDRATES AND GLYCOBIOLOGY (BATCH-2019-2022)
+COURSE NAME: MOLECULES OF LIFE UNIT II: CARBOHYDRATES AND GLYCOBIOLOGY (BATCH-2018-2021)